petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/security/authentication/password-policies.md

 Password policies are rules set for everything having to do with passwords:

-- Their age
+- Age
-- Their length and syntax
+- Length and syntax
-- Their history
+- History
-- Their expiration
+- Expiration
 - Lockout rules
 - Change rules